Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 The **New-AzVM** cmdlet creates a virtual machine in Azure.
 This cmdlet takes a virtual machine object as input.
 The **New-AzVM** cmdlet will create a new storage account for boot diagnostics if one does not already exist. <br> <br>
 Use the **[New-AzVMConfig](https://docs.microsoft.com/en-us/powershell/module/az.compute/new-azvmconfig)** cmdlet to create a virtual machine object. <br> <br>
-The following cmdlets can be used to set different properties of the virtual machine object:
+Then use the following cmdlets to set different properties of the virtual machine object:
 - **[Add-AzVMNetworkInterface](https://learn.microsoft.com/en-us/powershell/module/az.compute/add-azvmnetworkinterface)** to set the network profile.<br>
 - **[Set-AzVMOperatingSystem](https://learn.microsoft.com/en-us/powershell/module/az.compute/set-azvmoperatingsystem)** to set the OS profile. <br>
 - **[Set-AzVMSourceImage](https://learn.microsoft.com/en-us/powershell/module/az.compute/set-azvmsourceimage)** to set the source image.<br>